PHILOSOPHY AND OBJECTIVES

 Mississippi has 15 designated Intellectual Development Disabilities.
 Region XIII is composed of Hancock, Harrison, and Stone Counties.

 Programs that receive funds through the authority of the Department of Mental Health are required to be certified.
 To be certified, a program must meet the “Minimum Standards for Community Mental Health/Intellectually and Developmentally Disables Services” developed by the Department and comply with the other special guidelines and regulations of the Department for programs and service operation.
 The extent of compliance is determined by on-site visits conducted biennially by a DMH certification visit team.

-Financial support is received through federal block grants, Medicaid reimbursement, the Mississippi Department of Mental Health, county taxes, contractual agreements, fees for services, and contributions, both direct and through the United Way.
+Financial support is received through federal block grants, Medicaid reimbursement, the Mississippi Department of Mental Health, county taxes, contractual agreements, fees for services, and direct contributions.